microsoft/sqlworkshops-sql2022workshop/sql2022workshop/05_DataVirt/s3objectstorage/readme.md

-# Demo for Backup and Restore with S3 providers for SQL Server 2022
+# Exercise for Backup and Restore with S3 providers for SQL Server 2022

-This is a demonstration of BACKUP and RESTORE in SQL Server 2022 using the new REST API "connector" for S3 object storage.
+This is an exercise of BACKUP and RESTORE in SQL Server 2022 using the new REST API "connector" for S3 object storage.

+> [!CAUTION]
-**Note**: This demo uses non-Microsoft software that has "free" license to use for testing and development purposes only.
-This demo should only be run in a testing environment and not with any production workload.
+> This exercise uses non-Microsoft software that has "free" license to use for testing and development purposes only.
+This exercise should only be run in a testing environment and not with any production workload.

 ## Pre-requisites